 My German is terrible, but even when I tried courses like Rocket Spanish or Rocket Chinese, two languages I speak fairly well, the speech recognition software would also struggle.
 While it’s really useful that they have so many opportunities for you to speak and record yourself, I don’t think the technology is good enough to rely on yet.

 Speechling is a good resource that would give you much better feedback on your pronunciation.
 Basically, you can record yourself speaking sentences and get feedback from a real tutor.

 In this Play it! section, you can also practice the conversation by choosing to be one of the characters in the dialogue.
-The other host’s lines will automatically be played, and you’ll then record yourself saying the lines of the host you chose.
+The other host’s lines will play automatically, and you’ll then record yourself saying the lines of the host you chose.
 Again, you’ll be graded on your pronunciation.

-Next, you’ll have the Extra Vocabulary portion where you can find all of the German sentences that were used throughout the lesson.
+Next, you’ll have the Extra Vocabulary portion where you can find a bunch of words and phrases that are relevant to the lesson.
 You’ll have the same options to record yourself and be grade on your pronunciation.

 This is a nice addition as much of the German used in the lessons comes from outside of the main conversation.